jaidevd/pyhht/docs/source/tutorials/hilbert_view_nonlinearity.rst

 and therefore identifies frequency information that is globally prevalent.
 As a workaround to this interpretation, we use the STFT which performs the Fourier transform on limited periods of the signals.
-But unfortunately the period length is defined *a priori*, thereby showing the uncertainty in either frequency or time.
-Mathematically the uncertainty principle is represented with the Heisenberg-Gabor Inequality (also sometimes called the Gabor limit):
+But unfortunately the period length is defined *a priori*, thereby making the results uncertain in either frequency or time.
+Mathematically this uncertainty can be quantified with the Heisenberg-Gabor Inequality (also sometimes called the Gabor limit):

 .. topic:: Heisenberg - Gabor Inequality